rafaelsetragni/awesome_notifications/README.md

 Notification channels are means by which notifications are send, defining the characteristics that will be common among all notifications on that same channel.
 A notification can be created, deleted and updated at any time in the application, however it is required that at least one exists during the initialization of this plugin.
 If a notification is created using a invalid channel key, the notification is discarded.
 After a notification being created, especially for Android Oreo devices and above, most of his definitions cannot be updated any more.
 To update all channel's definitions, it is necessary to use the ´forceUpdate´ option, which has the negative effect of automatically closing all active notifications on that channel.

+Its possible to organize visualy the channel's in you app channel page using `NotificationChannelGroup` in the `AwesomeNotifications().initialize` method and the property `channelGroupKey` in the respective channels.
+The channel group name can be updated at any time, but an channel only can be defined into a group when is created.

 Main methods to manipulate a notification channel: